RAW Image Format (Everything You Need to Know)

-At some point, you are going to be introduced to the RAW file format, whether it is through an online forum or website, or face-to-face with your photo buddies.
+At some point, you are going to be introduced to the RAW file format, whether it's through an online forum or website, or face-to-face with your photographer buddies.

 Many photographers approach shooting in RAW with fear and trepidation - I see it every day, AND I also remember how confused I was by the concept at first.
 I wasn't necessarily afraid, but I definitely did not understand what a RAW file was and how it could help me.